-More special notes about the forwarding region in table 4-1:
+More special notes about the forwarding region in Table 4-1:

-- Fast forwarding will not occur in AArch32 mode if the consuming register's width is greater than that of the producer. - Element sources used by FP multiply and multiply-accumulate operations cannot be consumers. - Complex ASIMD shift by immediate/register and shift accumulate instructions cannot be producers (see section 3.16) in region 1. - ASIMD extract narrow, saturating instructions cannot be producers (see section 3.18) in region 1. - ASIMD absolute difference accumulate and pairwise add and accumulate instructions cannot be producers (see section 3.16) in region 1. - For FP producer-consumer pairs, the precision of the instructions should match (single, double or half) in region 2. - Pair-wise FP instructions cannot be producers or consumers in region 2.
+- Fast forwarding will not occur in AArch32 mode if the consuming register's width is greater than that of the producer. - Element sources used by FP multiply and multiply-accumulate operations cannot be consumers. - Complex ASIMD shift by immediate/register and shift accumulate instructions cannot be producers (see section 3.15) in region 1. - ASIMD extract narrow, saturating instructions cannot be producers (see section 3.17) in region 1. - ASIMD absolute difference accumulate and pairwise add and accumulate instructions cannot be producers (see section 3.15) in region 1. - For FP producer-consumer pairs, the precision of the instructions should match (single, double or half) in region 2. - Pair-wise FP instructions cannot be producers or consumers in region 2.

-Arm® Cortex®-A78C Core Software Optimization Guide
+Arm® Cortex®-A78AE Core Software Optimization Guide

-It is not advisable to interleave instructions belonging to different regions.
-Also, certain instructions can only be producers or consumers in a particular region but not both (see footnote 3 for table 4-1).
+It is not advisable to interleave instructions belonging to different regions unless it is unavoidable.
 For example, the code below interleaves producers and consumers from regions 1 and 2.
-This will result in an additional latency of 1 cycle as seen by FMUL.
+This will result in and additional latency of 1 cycle as seen by FMUL.